ishan007/LedgerApp/README.md

 * **Dagger 2:** A fully static, compile-time dependency injection framework for both Java and Android.
 * **RxJava 2:**  Reactive Extensions for the Java Virtual Machine (JVM) – a library for composing asynchronous and event-based programs using observable sequences for the JVM.
 * **Retrofit 2:** A type-safe HTTP client for Android and Java
+* **Mockito:** A mocking framework for unit testing.
+The Mockito library enables mock creation, verification and stubbing.

 ## Libraries Used
 * Android Architecture Components -- for using MVVM